 The American home, once the center of economic production, became the locus of what?

-A: Entertainment, enlightenment, and education under the supervision of mothers.
+, enlightenment, and education under the supervision of mothers.

 Children were encouraged to play board games that did what?

 A: Developed literacy skills and provided moral instruction.

 The earliest board games published in the United States were based upon what?

 The Mansion of Happiness (1843), for example, sent players along a what?

 A: A path of virtues and vices that led to the Mansion of Happiness (Heaven